 What are the health effects of home water softening?

 Home water softening makes water less drying and irritating to the skin.
-It also allows soap to function better, so people get cleaner when they wash.
-However, water softening removes calcium, iron, and magnesium from water, so you will need to consume more of these elements in your diet.
+It also allows soap to lather better, so people get cleaner when they wash.
+However, water softening removes calcium, iron, and magnesium from water, so you may need to consume more of these elements in your diet.